West Springfield, Massachusetts: Natural disasters

 The warnings of the Agawam Indians proved true in 1647, 1767, 1801, 1804, and 1818.
-Civil War-era dikes held back high water in the Agawam River in 1878, but heavy rain flooded the town again in 1927.
+Civil War-era dikes held back high water in the Agawam (Westfield) River in 1878, but heavy rain flooded the town again in 1927.
 Both heavy rains and a large snowmelt brought an even more massive flood in 1936, with 8,000 people were displaced in the town of 17,000.
 The area's bridges survived; the railroad bridge being weighed down by a fully loaded freight train intentionally parked across it.
 The New England Hurricane of 1938 flooded crops along Riverdale Road and severely damaged the Exposition grounds, causing the fair to close for the season.
 It also opened a hole in the dike at Mosley Avenue, which was repaired before the rain waters could once again flood the lower section of town.
-Yet another major flood struck in 1955, knocking out the town's drinking water facilities in Southwick and destroying Bear Hole Dam, Piper Reservoir, and Memorial Pool (all of which were rebuilt).
+Yet another major flood struck in 1955 from Hurricane Connie and Hurricane Diane arriving five days apart, knocking out the town's drinking water facilities in Southwick and destroying Bear Hole Dam, Piper Reservoir, and Memorial Pool (all of which were rebuilt).

 Winter weather has also caused significant damage at times during West Springfield's history.
 The Great Blizzard of 1888 dropped over 5 ft of snow, with 20 ft drifts.
 There have also been more recent blizzards in 1978 and 1996.

 On June 1, 2011, a tornado touched down in West Springfield, crossed the Connecticut River, and then devastated the City of Springfield, Massachusetts.
 It damaged densely populated parts of West Springfield, causing two fatalities in the city—including a mother who died while shielding her 15-year-old daughter.
 U.S. President Barack Obama declared the area surrounding West Springfield and Springfield a federal disaster area.

 On October 29, 2011, a snow storm dumped more than ten inches of wet snow on the town and the surrounding area.
 Snow clung to trees which still had most of their leaves.
 The result was the falling of trees and limbs on homes, vehicles, powerlines and roadways.
 It took more than one week for some homes to have power restored.